 William Buckland may not be a household name, but to dinosaur lovers the world over, he should be.
-Professor of Geology at Oxford, Buckland is responsible for the world's first description of a recognized dinosaur fossil, although the term "dinosaur" didn't exist at the time.
+Professor of Geology at Oxford, Buckland is responsible for the world's first description of a recognized dinosaur fossil, although Britain has always had a relatively sparse assortment of dinosaur specimens compared to other places, and despite the fact that the term "dinosaur" didn't exist at the time.
 In 1824, Buckland published Notice on the Megalosaurus or Great Fossil Lizard of Stonesfield.

 I would . . . be unwilling to press the theory of relation to the human race, so far as to contend that all the great geological phenomena we have been considering were conducted solely and exclusively with a view to the benefit of man.
 We may rather count the advantages he derives from them as incidental and residuary consequences; which, although they may not have formed the exclusive object of creation, were all foreseen and comprehended in the plans of the Great Architect of that Globe, which, in his appointed time, was destined to become the scene of human habitation.

-To make geology accessible, Buckland used color-coded diagrams relating rock strata to the kinds of fossils found in them.
+To make geology more accessible to a general audience, Buckland used color-coded diagrams relating rock strata to the kinds of fossils found in them.

 . . . rushed, skull in hand, at the first undergraduate on the front bench — and shouted, "What rules the world?"
 The youth, terrified, threw himself against the next back seat, and answered not a word.
 He rushed then on me, pointing the hyena full in my face — "What rules the world?"
 "Haven't an idea," I answered.
 "The stomach, sir," he cried.